Otterburn on the map

 Crime and Anti-Social Behaviour in Otterburn

 Crime in the area is lower than the national average.
-Public order is the leading concern across Otterburn, with 1 incidents recorded in March 2026.
+Anti-social behaviour is the leading concern across Otterburn, with 1 incidents recorded in May 2026.

 Deprivation and Employment in Otterburn